 - a.
-These regulations apply to the education and examinations of the joint degree bachelor's programme Tourism (BTO) as included in the Central Registers of Higher Education (CROHO) under Croho code 55001 These regulations apply to all students enrolled in the programme for the academic year 2018-2019.
-The programme is provided as a joint degree programme within the Faculty of Agricultural and Environmental Sciences of Wageningen University and within Breda University of Applied Sciences. - b.
+These regulations apply to the education and examinations of the joint degree bachelor's programme Tourism (BTO) as included in the Central Registers of Higher Education (CROHO) under Croho code 55001.
+These regulations apply to all (current) students and extraneï enrolled in the programme for the academic year 2019-2020.
+Chapter 2 'Admission' with related appendix apply to prospective students. - b.
+The programme is provided as a joint degree programme within the Faculty of Agricultural and Environmental Sciences of Wageningen University and within Breda University of Applied Sciences. - c.
 These regulations are only available in English.